DOI-USGS/ds-pipelines-targets-1-course/course-instructions.md

 * Good organization of code scripts helps you quickly find the file you need, whether you or a teammate created it.

-* Dependency managers such as `remake`, `scipiper`, `snakemake`, `drake`, and `targets` formalize the relationships among the datasets and functions to ensure reproducibility while also minimizing the amount of unnecessary runtime as you're creating or modifying parts of the pipeline.
+* Dependency managers such as `remake`, `scipiper`, `snakemake`, `drake`, and `targets` that formalize the relationships among datasets and functions.
+This ensures reproducibility while also minimizing the amount of unnecessary runtime as you're developing parts of the pipeline.

 </details>